JayMat96/JayMat96.github.io/Case Study: Heroku.md

 ## Development Environment

-  Heroku ChatOps and the Release Phase sections of the Heoku Flow would work well in the Developemt.
+  Heroku ChatOps and the Review Apps tools would work well in the Developemt environment.
 Heroku ChatOps lets developers communictate with each other over any changes made.
-Release Phase lets the developers test any changes before adding them to the master build.
+Review Apps lets the developers test any changes before adding them to the master build.

 ## QA Environment